yenlydu/IOSAdvanced/Script/README.md

 Step to follow:
    Open Flag/Podfile
    In the section "target '__TEMPLATE__' do", please add "pod '__YOUR_FRAMEWORK__', :path => '__PATH_TO_PODSPEC__'
-   Add wanted source code files
+   Add wanted source code files manually
    Do pod install